SpatialReward: Bridging the Perception Gap in Online RL for Image Editing via Explicit Spatial Reasoning: MultiEditReward-Bench

 \subsection{Benchmark Construction}

 To ensure robustness and realism, we design a comprehensive pipeline emphasizing diversity across source data, editing instructions, and generation models.
-Please refer to Appendix~\ref{sec:appendix_bench} for the full construction workflow, with detailed statistics in Appendix~\ref{sub:appendix_stats}.
+Please refer to Appendix~\ref{sec:appendix_bench} for the full construction workflow, with detailed statistics summarized in Fig.~\ref{fig:merbench_stats}.

 \textbf{Source \& Instructions.} We sample diverse images from laion2B-en-aesthetic~\cite{schuhmann2022laion}, CC12M~\cite{changpinyo2021conceptual}, and headshot\_pexels\_v1.
 Using Qwen-3-VL-235B-A22B-Instruct~\cite{bai2025qwen3vltechnicalreport}, we generate instructions with 2-5 operations, categorized into: (1) \textbf{General Editing} (attributes, background); (2) \textbf{Human-Centric Basics} (pose, clothing); and (3) \textbf{Human-Centric Fine Details} (micro-expressions, texture).
 This yields 15 fine-grained subtasks with a balanced ratio of \textbf{2:1:1}.